 Late 1970's.The movement rapidly spread throughout Europe and arrived in Canada, in Sherbrooke PQ.

 2018Third Age Learning Niagara was founded in 2018 with a steering committee of educators, community members and Third Age Learners.

 2018Became a member of TAN in November 2018.

-2019With support from Niagara College, the first learning series will take place in March of 2019, with two more series to follow in July and October.
+2019With support from Niagara College, the first learning series took place in March of 2019, with two more series to follow in July and November.